Upgrades¶

 --revision-suffix "v{new_version}"

-Always include a unique --revision-suffix when deploying to Azure Container Apps.
-This ensures the platform pulls the new image rather than using a cached version.
+Always include a unique --revision-suffix to ensure the platform pulls the new image rather than using a cached version.

 Confirm: